samwise50000/Project_Stack-Connect/README.md

 PORT=5000
 JWT_SECRET=secret
 ```
-  13. After all of the steps has been done, navigate to the Backend directory in terminal and run command: "npm start".
+  13. After all of the steps has been done, navigate to the Backend directory in terminal and run command: `npm start`.
 You should get a message in the console:
 ```
 Server started on port 5000
 Connected to database